xplosionmind/old.tommi.space/_notes/public/Following.md

 ---
 date: 2020-06-11
-updated: 2020-11-04
+updated: 2020-12-23
-description: "There’so much content, online.
-This is a comprehensive list of stuff I follow on the internet."
 redirect_from:
   - /telegram-following
   - /telegram-channels
   - /subscriptions
+  - /newsletters
 ---
+In our world, especially on the web, there is **a lot** of content, maybe too much, and it's very easy for me to get anxious because I can't keep up with everything and I can't know or learn what I wanted.\
+For this reason, it's important to be very selective and aware of who I follow and what are the knowledge and news sources I'm subscribed to, in order to find the right equilibrium.

+This is a comprehensive list of stuff I follow on the internet.
-Stuff means: Newsletters by people, newsletters by magazines, newsletters by computers, feeds of various sort, Telegram channels, Telegram Groups, Facebook Groups, Facebook Pages, people’s blogs
+Stuff means: Newsletters by people, newsletters by magazines, newsletters by computers, feeds of various sort, Telegram channels, Telegram Groups, Facebook Groups, Facebook Pages, people’s blogs.
-{:.yellow .box}

-Content which is in Italian has its description in Italian {:.red .box}
+Content which is in Italian has its description in Italian {:.blue .box}

 <br>